-

 16 months

-Divided into two floors; the ground floor consists of a restaurant and gift shop, and the basement level is comprised of the aquarium and its facilities.
+The facility is spread across two levels: the ground floor features a restaurant and gift shop, while the basement houses the main aquarium and support facilities.